gcharters/kabanero-dev-getting-started/README.md

 Congratulations, you have learnt how to develop an application with **Kabanero** using the **CLI**!

-### Deploy the Project to Knative/Kubernetes via the CLI
+### Deploy the Project to Knative or Kubernetes via the CLI
 To deploy the project using these technologies, navigate to the project's folder via the command line, and execute the following command:

 ```